 - Cost (61%) and quality (54%) had the most influence when buying food.

-- 2 in 5 adults who had consumed alcohol had a non-hazardous drinking pattern (39%).
+- Of New Zealand adults, 20% had never consumed alcohol and 31% had a non-hazardous drinking pattern.

 - 2 in 5 New Zealand adults (18%) had tried to get a suntan in the last 12 months.

 - Nearly all adults (97%) used some form of protection to prevent sunburn.